 It takes knowledge and skill to provide security solutions or Security as a Service, and learning takes time.

-He points out, however, “While it’s always good to have some security expertise in-house to have in-depth conversations about security with customers, a dedicated security vendor can offer a sophisticated security management and monitoring service that gives the MSP and its customers peace of mind.”
+He points out, however, “While it’s always good to have some security expertise in-house to have in-depth conversations about security with customers, a dedicated security vendor can offer a sophisticated security management and monitoring service that gives the MSP and its customer’s peace of mind.”

 Crellin says if you plan to hire security resources, be aware that expert staff may be difficult to find and “are in such demand that they’re even harder to keep.”

 Also, don’t attempt to assign staff to security services part-time.
 Dedicated staff, says Crellin, is absolutely necessary.
-“In today’s landscape, businesses of all sizes are frequently under attack (whether they know it or not), and managing dozens or hundreds of customers means an MSP is always going to have to manage those threats.
+“In today’s landscape, businesses of all sizes are frequently under attack (whether they know it or not), and managing dozens or hundreds of customers means an MSP will always have to manage those threats.
 This includes, for example, monitoring, policy updates, and attack remediation.
 Additionally, the threat landscape is evolving and requires dedicated effort to ensure staff are up to speed on the latest threats and avoidance techniques.”

 Crellin says another challenge that MSPs and VARs face when offering security solutions or managed security is learning how to sell it: “MSPs need to understand how important security is and use it as a differentiator against their competitors.
 When possible, MSPs should work with vendors to articulate that value proposition.”